pagkly/Zed/Investopedia4/Heads of Agreement What You Need to Know.md

 ## Understanding a Heads of Agreements

 A heads of agreement document is only meant to serve as an introductory agreement to the basic terms of a transaction or partnership.
 It happens during the pre-contractual stage of negotiations.
-By design, a heads of agreement will not be comprehensive enough to cover all the necessary details involved in a binding formal agreement.
+By design, a heads of agreement [[Will|will]] not be comprehensive enough to cover all the necessary details involved in a binding formal agreement.
 But its lack of detail is also its strength; the parties are less likely to find something they do not agree on.

 Once both parties come to a broad consensus on a partnership or transaction and have signed a heads of agreement document, the next step entails involving attorneys and accountants to iron out the details.
 Such details may include a number of pre-conditions that must be satisfied before a final agreement is made.
 The step after that is the signing of a binding contract, though a heads of agreement may be terminated at any time by either party with some caveats.